 Serve for month long turns at the worship services, and at other special occasions as required.
 The Greeters hand out leaflets and welcome members and guests to the church.
-For more information, please email Terry Asci at email@example.com.
+For more information, please email Renee Vitale at email@example.com

 Is the elected body of parish officers and representatives which conducts the business of the parish.
 It is composed of the Senior Warden, Junior Warden, Treasurer, Clerk, nine members-at-large and the Rector.
-It meets on the second Tuesday of the month from September through June.
+It meets once a month from September through June.
 Elections to the Vestry take place each year at our Annual Meeting in February.

 Building and Grounds

 We establish task groups to assess and monitor the condition of our property and report to the vestry.
 From time to time we seek resources to assure the continued maintenance of these valuable buildings.
 The ongoing maintenance fund collects pennies and other coins on an ongoing basis to assist in this work.

 Saint Thomas’ largest fundraising event held each spring is one of our finest events.
 There is a need for ‘pickers’ to clean the lobster meat the night before, packers to make the rolls in the early morning, and drivers to deliver the orders.
 These ‘picking and packing’ parties are a great place to make new friends and enjoy ‘old friends’ fellowship.